Tuesday 27 January 2026 - Annual Climate Summary for Northern Territory - Product code IDCKGC52R0

 Notes

-The Annual climate summary lists the main features of the weather in Northern Territory using the most timely and accurate information available on the date of publication; it will generally not be updated.
-More extensive discussion of significant weather events, along with later information and data that has had greater opportunity for quality control, will be presented in the Monthly Weather Review.
+The Annual climate summary, usually published in the first week of the following month, lists the main features of the weather in Northern Territory using the most timely and accurate information available on the date of publication; it will generally not be updated.

-This statement has been prepared based on information available at 9 am on Monday 7 February 2022.
+This statement has been prepared based on information available on Tuesday 27 January 2026.
 Some checks have been made on the data, but it is possible that results will change as new information becomes available.

 The median